NVIDIA/ais-k8s/playbooks/README.md

 These playbooks have been tested only on Ubuntu hosts.

+For playbooks related to cloud configuration, see [cloud](cloud/README.md)

 Each playbook is documented separately.
 See the links in the first column below.

 Playbook(s) | Useful when